simonmichael/hledger_site/src/index.md

 More about [Features](features.md).

-Welcome!
-Don't hesitate to [ask questions](support.md), or explore the [Docs](doc.md).

-This plain text accounting stuff is both useful and more fun than it sounds - care to give it a try ?
-The [Install](install.md) page shows how to get an up-to-date version quickly.

-## Other user interfaces

 Instead of using the command line, you can use the [`ui`](ui.md) or [`web`](web.md) interfaces (or [`repl`](hledger.md#repl), [`add`](hledger.md#add), [`iadd`](scripts.md#iadd), ...)